MrPluto0/douyin/README.md

 - Test all error code's examples which the apis may response.
 - Write notes above this line or subtest including name to explain this test.

+#### Benchmark

+For some modules, you can write benchmark in test files.
+Such as redis's benchmark.

+#### Pressure Test

+You can test the QPS by some tools, such as `ab`.